rails/rails/guides/source/engines.md

 end
 ```

 #### Implementing Decorator Pattern Using ActiveSupport::Concern

-Using `Class#class_eval` is great for simple adjustments, but for more complex class modifications, you might want to consider using `ActiveSupport::Concern`. [[**ActiveSupport::Concern**](http://edgeapi.rubyonrails.org/classes/ActiveSupport/Concern.html]) helps manage load order of interlinked dependencies at run time allowing you to significantly modularize your code.
+Using `Class#class_eval` is great for simple adjustments, but for more complex class modifications, you might want to consider using [`ActiveSupport::Concern`](http://edgeapi.rubyonrails.org/classes/ActiveSupport/Concern.html) helps manage load order of interlinked dependencies at run time allowing you to significantly modularize your code.

 **Adding** `Post#time_since_created`<br/>
 **Overriding** `Post#summary`